Limited time offer

 Intelligent Defrosting

-Discover the benefits of an Ideal heat pump
+The benefits of switching to a heat pump

-There are many benefits to installing a heat pump such as:
+There are real, lasting benefits to installing an air source heat pump:

 What is an Air Source Heat Pump?

-An air source heat pump is a heating and cooling system that draws heat from the outside air and transfers it indoors for warmth and comfort.
-It serves as an energy-efficient alternative to conventional heating systems such as boilers or electric heaters.
+An air source heat pump is a heating and hot water system that draws warmth from the outside air and transfers it into your home.
+It's an energy-efficient alternative to a gas boiler or electric heating and it works even when it's cold outside.

 If you already have a heat pump, join our current tariff to lower your energy bills with our twice-daily discounts.